-How Much Does It Cost to Run Electric Furnace?
+How Much Does It Cost to Run an Electric Furnace?

 An electric furnace's strip elements draw 10,000+ watts — the most expensive common way to heat a home, several times a heat pump's cost per degree.
 At the US-average rate of 16.5¢/kWh, running an electric furnace costs about $150.38/month ($1,804.56/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.